Audi Q7 Review & Prices

 Having said that, your easiest option is likely to be plugging your smartphone in and using Apple CarPlay or Android Auto – giving you access to your phone’s reliable voice activation system.

 The third and final display is stacked below the centre touchscreen and is used to control the car’s ventilation system, seat heating and (when you’ve got it) cooling.
-It has a permanent layout that makes it easier to use on the move, has haptic feedback and is just as clear and colourful as the Q7’s other screens.
+It has a permanent layout that makes it easier to use on the move, has haptic feedback (which still feels odd, to be honest) and which is just as clear and colourful as the Q7’s other screens.

 MPG, emissions and tax